The Best Glazed Ham Roast – A Perfect Holiday Meal

 - Aluminum foil

-- Meat thermometer
+- instant Read Meat thermometer

 - *Optional Whole Cloves for Garnish

-How to Cook Glazed Ham Recipe
+Glazed Ham Recipe Instructions

-During the preparation of the glaze, you’ll bring the mixture to a gentle simmer over medium heat.
-As you stir continuously, the brown sugar will dissolve, and the glaze will begin to thicken slightly.
-This process allows the glaze to become syrupy and stickier, making it easier to adhere to the ham.
+- In a saucepan, whisk the cup of brown sugar, maple syrup, and pineapple juice (your star ingredient!) over medium heat.
+Bring the mixture to a gentle simmer.
+As you stir continuously, the brown sugar will dissolve, and the glaze will begin to thicken slightly to a honey-like consistency.
+This allows the glaze to become syrupy and stickier, making it easier to adhere to the ham.

 Prep the Ham